Glidias/playcanvas-altern-boilerplate/readme.md

 Basic Playcanvas `pc` features included are: Orbit camera controls, Basic Collision Scene Clipping (without requiring physics engine) and 1st/3rd person movement controls.
 Addditionally, Zoom in/out camera transitions, etc. Batching clones management

-Upcoming Playcanvas features to include in are: Terrain/Environment LOD integrations, Navmesh, Pathfinding, Vehicle movement clipping, etc.
+Upcoming Playcanvas stuff to include in are: Terrain/Environment LOD integrations, Navmesh, Pathfinding, Vehicle movement clipping, etc.

-And of course, other not so documented code features from the Haxe-compiled JS code modules under `hx`.

 More documentation on various usages would be included in the future.

 Installation/build instructions as of below:
 _______________________